Home Page Tracings and Templates

 If you have placed an order already, PLEASE write the order number (same as invoice number) on the tracing!

-If you have NOT placed an order yet, please write "no order pending", so I won't tear out what's left of my hair trying to find the order and match it to your tracing!
+If you have NOT placed an order yet, please write "no order pending". !

-Mail (not fax) your template with the necessary information indicated above to...
+Mail your template with the necessary information indicated above to...

 Tombstone Gun Grips